|

 The kercon utility is a real-space

-convolution tool.
+convolution tool loosely based on the Situs pdb2vol tool.
 It allows one to lower the resolution of an atomic structure

 to a user-specified value, or to create a sphere model from atomic coordinates.